When One Job Isn't Enough: Why People in Mallorca Often Work Multiple Shifts

 More than just statistics: lack of security, many faces

-Yes, surveys show high shares of workers with multiple jobs.
+Yes, a study showing many Balearic workers hold multiple jobs shows high shares of workers with multiple jobs.
 But beneath that hide things rarely spoken aloud: informal side incomes without social insurance, the combination of care jobs with night shifts in tourism, and young people who need two jobs to share an apartment.
 Parents, especially single mothers, take extra shifts because childcare is not continuously available or affordable.

 And there is a spatial effect: in places like Port de Sóller or Cala Ratjada you hear not only foreign languages in season, but also the constant comings and goings of part-time staff commuting between hotel, supermarket and beach bar.
 In the countryside seasonal workers clock between agriculture and gastronomy.
 You can hear the strain in the evening — not church bells, but the hum of delivery scooters and the clatter of pans.